Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand the Equality Act 2010 as it applies to solicitors in practice.
-Focus your revision on:
+For SQE1, you are required to understand the Equality Act 2010 as it applies to solicitors in practice, with a focus on the following syllabus points:

 • the nine protected characteristics under the Equality Act 2010